ainokyto/tfl-tubelines/README.md

 ### Deployment

-This project has been deployed with Netlify and is hosted at
+This project has been deployed with Netlify and is hosted [here](https://tfl-tubelines.netlify.app/).

 ### Git Clone

-To clone the code on your machine and run the program in your local environment, click the Code button above to check out with HTTPS or SSH.
-Then run `yarn` in the root level to install dependencies, and `yarn start` to start the server.
+To clone the code on your machine and run the program in your local environment, click the Code button above.
+After downloading it with HTTPS or SSH, run `yarn` in the root level to install dependencies, and `yarn start` to start the server.

 ## Technologies used
 * React